 Living with HIV can be different for everyone

 Living with HIV means different things to different people, and everyone has unique experiences.
 Along with our services for all clients, Nine Circles provides a wide variety of supports and services specifically to people living with HIV in Manitoba.
-These include one on one appointments with members of our team, and group based support.
-Call 204-940-6000 with questions or email our Health Promotion Coordinator.
+These include one on one appointments with members of our team and group-based support.
 To find out what’s on in the coming month, have a look at our monthly calendar of events.
+Have any questions?
+Call us at 204-940-6000.

 With the support of Winnipeg Harvest and dedicated volunteers, the Nine Circles Food Bank provides food bank members with a bi-weekly supplement of food.
 Food bank is only available to people living with HIV in Manitoba.
 To discuss food bank access, please speak with a member of your care team.